HL7/VhDir/pages/_includes/vhdir-organizationrole-intro.md

 *  The joint venture is considered the primary organization, and partners within the joint venture are considered participating organizations
 *  An association is the primary organization, and its members are participating organizations.

-As with practitionerRole, organizationRole provides the link between an organization and a health insurance provider network.
+OrganizationRole is also used to indicate when an organization provides services for a health insurance provider network.

 **Examples:**